Feuerlabs/exosense_specs/doc/exodm.md

     }

-**Create a new user**<br>This command creates a new user that can be given access to accounts and assigned roles.The authorizing user must be either master or admin roles assigned to it for this command to be executed.
-The created user can be granted access to accounts through roles using the [exodm:add-user-to-role] command
+**Create a new user**<br>This command creates a new user that can be given access to accounts and assigned roles.The authorizing user must have either master or admin roles assigned to it for this command to be executed.
+The created user can be granted access to accounts through roles using the [exodm:add-user-to-role] command.

 #### descriptions
 <dl><dt>alias</dt>